argoproj/argo-workflows/docs/artifact-repository-ref.md

 You can reduce duplication in your templates by configuring repositories that can be accessed by any workflow.
 This can also remove sensitive information from your templates.

-Create a suitable config map in either (a) your workflows namespace or (b) in the Argo namespace:
+Create a suitable config map in either (a) your workflows namespace or (b) in the managed namespace:

 ```yaml
 apiVersion: v1